 The majority of unskilled migrant workers work as janitors, agricultural workers, construction workers, drivers, servants, and the like.
-What stands out from the work done by migrant workers is categorized as 3D (Dirty, Difficult and Dangerous) [1][3].
-Based on statistical data from the Indonesian National Agency for the Placement and Safety of Workers (BNP2TKI), there were 429,872 Indonesian migrant workers in 2014 and as many as 275,736 left abroad in 2015.
+What stands out from the work done by migrant workers 5 categorized as 3D (Dirty, Difficult and Dangerous) [1][3].
+Based on statistical data from the Indones 15 National Agency for the Placement and Safety of Workers (BNP2TKI), there were 429,872 Indonesian migrant workers in 2014 and as many as 275,736 left abroad 6 2015.
 As many as 127,827 and 97,635 Indonesian migrant workers left for Malaysia during the same time [4].

-The number of Indonesian migrant workers has always increased every year with the number of migrant workers in 2018 increased significantly when compared to the number of migrant workers in 2016 which was calculated around 234,451 workers (bnp2tki.go.id).
-Based on the data, we cannot draw exact number of Indonesian irregular migrants.
-And yet, this increased trend may suggest an increase in the number of Indonesian migrant workers.
+The number of Indonesian migrant workers has always inc 4 ased every year with the number of migrant workers in 2018 increased significantly when compared to the number of migrant workers in 2016 which was calculated around 234,451 workers (bnp2tki.go.id).
+Based on the data, we cannot dr 4 exact number of Indonesian irregular migrants.
+And yet, this increased trend may suggest an increase in the 12 ber of Indonesian migrant workers.